 “The term protester is a colonized term for standing up for what’s right,” says one young Native woman in a video produced by BuzzFeed.

-The term "water protector" started with environmental activist Dallas Goldtooth.
+The term water protector started before the latest standoff.
+But it's a term that environmental activist Dallas Goldtooth and everyone at the camp insists on using.
 The word "protester" is negative, he says.
 It makes Native people seem angry and violent for protecting their resources.
 He tries to assist media that head to the Oceti Sakowin camp to report.

 “This land is everything to us,” says Goldtooth, who works with the Indigenous Environmental Network and has been at Oceti Sakowin — Sacred Stone in English — since April, when protests and demonstrations began.